Alleyn-et-Cawood

 Alleyn-et-Cawood is a municipality in the Outaouais region, northwest of Gatineau, part of the Pontiac Regional County Municipality, Quebec, Canada.
 Its main population centre is Danford Lake, located along Route 301.

-Elected in 2013, the mayor of the municipality is Carl Mayer.

 Highest point in the municipality is Mont O'Brien with an altitude of about 180 m.

 History

 The municipality is named after the 2 geographic townships that it covers.
 The Township of Cawood was established in 1861, and named after Cawood in England (first used on a map by Gale and Duberger in 1795 and misspelled as Cadwood for a while).
 The Township of Alleyn, established in 1864, was named in honour of Charles Joseph Alleyn, a lawyer and politician of Quebec.

 The United Township Municipality of Cawood-et-Alleyn was formed in 1876 when it split off from the United Township Municipality of Thorne-Cawood-et-Alleyn (which became the Municipality of Thorne).
 In 2004, the united township municipality of Alleyn-et-Cawood became the Municipality of Alleyn-et-Cawood.